What is a Local Land Charge?

 If you want to make a specific highways enquiry you will need to contact Cambridgeshire Country Council, as they deal with these.

 Any member of the public can apply, but searches are usually carried out by a solicitor or licensed conveyancer on behalf of property buyers and sellers.

 See the Land Charges Fees page for details.

 Forms LLC1 and CON29

-These services aim to speed up the conveyancing process by the use of electronic online transactions.
-They connect law firms, conveyancers and data providers such as HM Land Registry and local authority local land charges registries.Submit a Search via the NLIS
+This service aims to speed up the conveyancing process by the use of electronic online transactions.
+It connects law firms, conveyancers and data providers such as HM Land Registry and local authority local land charges registries.Submit a Search via the NLIS

 You can also send your request by post to: Local Land Charges Section, Huntingdonshire District Council, Pathfinder House, St. Mary’s Street, Huntingdon, Cambs, PE29 3TN, enclosing the following documents:

 a copy of a current Ordnance Survey extract for each application, with the outline of the property/land clearly marked in red

 Form LLC1/CON29 (the forms are available from legal stationers and cannot be provided by us)